Unichain and Aperiodicity are Sufficient for Asymptotic Optimality of Average-Reward Restless Bandits: Proof of Theorem (Optimality gap of ID policy)

 \subsection{Focus set}

-The ID policy, as previously noted, does not explicitly specify the focus set within its algorithm.
+The ID policy, as previously noted, does not explicitly specify focus sets within its algorithm.
 Nonetheless, for analysis purposes, we can introduce a set $D_t$ at each time step $t$, effectively serving as the focus set for the ID policy.
-Specifically, let $D_t = [N \md(X_t)]$, where $\md(\cdot)$ is a function that maps a system state to a number in $ [0,1]_N = \{1/n,\dots, 1\}$.
-This function $\md(\cdot)$ is formally defined as follows:
+Specifically, let $D_t = [N \md(X_t)]$, where $\md(\cdot)$ is a function that maps a system state to a number in $[0,1]_N = \{0,1/n,\dots, 1\}$, formally defined as follows: